10kumaranurag01/paginated-table/README.md

 # Paginated Table

+## Deployment

+This project is deployed at [Paginated Table](https://main--paginated-table-assignment.netlify.app/)

 ## Overview

 This repository contains a project for managing and displaying data in a paginated table format using Angular 18.
 The table supports sorting and pagination features.